idvorkin/idvorkin.github.io/_d/facebook.md

 FB is bottom up, which means they do not believe in positional authority (e.g. you don't get authority due to position high in the org, you get it because people want to listen to you).

-To facilitate this FB does not have job titles, (e.g. SDE-I, SDE-II) and levels are confidential information.
+To facilitate this, FB does not have job titles, (e.g. SDE-I, SDE-II) and levels are confidential information.

 Job titles bias you into having a preconceived notion of how much authority you should give the person talking.
-In a perfect world, you'd grant this authority based on the merit of a person statement's and work, which is what FB optimizes for.
+In a perfect world, you'd grant this authority based on the merit of a person's statement and work, which is what FB optimizes for.

 The flip side is going into new situations you need to spend more time evaluating who you should give authority to and how likely someone knows what they are talking about.
 This is made easier as most work is public and very easy to see.
-E-mail equivalents (posts), code Reviews, Bug write ups, public thanks, are all completely public, and even show up on a person's feed.
+Email equivalents (posts), code Reviews, Bug write-ups, public thanks, are all completely public, and even show up on a person's feed.

 ## The Bad - Still learning